Taylor Bennett (rapper): Early life

-Taylor Bennett's father, Donald J Williams-Bennett, worked for the Mayor of Chicago and his mother Lisa Bennett formerly worked for the attorney general.
+Taylor Bennett's father, Ken Williams-Bennett, worked for the Mayor of Chicago and his mother Lisa Bennett formerly worked for the attorney general.
 His father ensured that he would pursue his dreams while also making it through school.
 He attended Urban Prep High School.
 He and his brother demonstrated an interest in the arts very early, rapping with each other and building their skills.

 In 2014, Bennett and others were charged with assault and battery for allegedly severely injuring a teenage Columbia College Chicago student at a party.
 They beat the victim badly after he stepped on Bennett's shoe.

-Music career
+Career

 Much like his brother, Bennett has developed a unique sound and style of rapping.
 Some artists that have influenced his growth as a musician include Twista, Nas, and Kendrick Lamar who has had a noticeable impact on his music.
 He claims that Kanye West's College Dropout had a significant role in his ability to see the fun-loving side of music.

 Bennett's brother preferred that he build his own fanbase before he began working with and promoting him.
 Chance believed this was an important step in his development as an artist.
 Bennett finally started selling out shows at local venues such as Reggie's and even opened for his idol Nas at a Lollapalooza after party in 2014.
 Following his success, he and his brother released a track "Broad Shoulders", which is also the title track of one of his most recent mixtapes.

 In 2015, Bennett released the mixtape "Broad Shoulders".
 It features artists such as Logan Parks, Talia Stewart, and Jordan Bratton, most of whom are native Chicagoans.
 This was also his first full album without any elements sampled from preexisting songs.
 In July 2018, Bennett released a single titled "Rock n Roll" along with the video from his upcoming EP, "Be Yourself".